 There are also some beautiful open spaces on the estate’s doorstep, including the Grade II listed Dartmouth Park in Reform Street, West Bromwich.
 Its range of facilities includes a play area, ornamental lakes, gym equipment, floral displays, sensory garden and a community pavilion with viewing tower.

 Sandwell Valley Country Park is 10 minutes’ walk from the town centre and has 660 acres to hike round, or you can just go for a quiet stroll through woods, farmland, pools and streams.
 There’s plenty of bird watching opportunities and cyclists can bring their own bikes or hire them.

 Sandwell Park Farm, in Salters Lane, West Bromwich, is a fully restored working Victorian farm, with walled kitchen gardens, a museum and tea rooms.

-The Lyng is also close to The Hawthorns, home of West Bromwich Albion FC, so you don’t have to go far to experience the excitement of Premier League football.
+The Lyng is also close to The Hawthorns, home of West Bromwich Albion FC, so you don’t have to go far to experience the excitement of Premier League or Championship football.